feliperohdee/use-dynamodb-reactive-hooks/README.md

 - 🔒 Concurrency control to prevent simultaneous execution of the same task.
 - 🧪 Debugging capabilities to test task conditions against provided data.
 - 🆔 UUID generation and hashing utilities for task and fork IDs.
+- 🎯 Rules system for dynamic webhook transformation and multiplexing based on custom logic.

 ## 📦 Installation